Prague Bucket List: Amazing Places to Visit in Prague, Czech Republic

 Inside the grounds of the cathedral, you can find the tomb of St. John of Nepomuk.
 This particular tomb is also beautiful because of the stained-glass windows done by painter Alfons Mucha.
 The silverwork is also another highlight of this tomb.

-Since it is one of the most popular spots in the whole city, there are long lines going into the cathedral.
+Since it is one of the most popular tourist spots in the whole city, there are long lines going into the cathedral.
 Anyone who wants to visit should arrive there early.
-To enjoy various tourist destinations in Prague, check out the cool hotels in Prague that are also located near the Old Town.
+To enjoy various tourist destinations in Prague, check out the cool hotels in Prague, located near the Old Town.

 Spot a hanging Sigmund Freud